hibaa8/Summarizer/README.md

 # **Book Summarizer**

-This project is a full-stack  web application that allows users to browse books, view detailed summaries, and filter books by categories.
-The summaries are generated using generative AI models, providing users with engaging and insightful content.
+A full-stack web application that enables users to browse books, view detailed summaries, and filter books by categories.
+Summaries are generated using generative AI models, providing engaging and insightful content.

+---

 ## **Features**

 - **Book Browsing**: View books in a responsive grid layout with images, titles, and authors.
+- **Web Scraping**:
+  - Scraped the Amazon website to retrieve product URLs for books.
+  - Scraped Project Gutenberg for metadata and full book text.
 - **AI-Powered Summaries**: Generate detailed summaries for books using the Gemini 1.5 Flash model.
 - **Filters and Search**:
-  - Filter books by popular categories (e.g., Science Fiction, Romance, etc.).
+  - Filter books by popular categories (e.g., Science Fiction, Romance).
-  - Search books by title or author.
+  - Search books by keywords including title, author, language, category, etc
 - **Book Details**: Click on any book to view its details, including language, category, image, and summary.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.

+---

 ## **Tech Stack**

 ### **Frontend**
-- **React**: Interactive user interface and components.
-- **CSS**: Styling for responsiveness and clean layout.
+- React
+- CSS

 ### **Backend**
-- **Flask**: Python-based web framework for the API and database integration.
-- **SQLite**: Lightweight relational database for storing book metadata.
-- **Filtering and Search**: Implements precise filtering and a weighted search system for delivering relevant and flexible results.
+- Flask
+- SQLite

 ### **AI Integration**
-- **Generative AI (Gemini 1.5)**: Used prompt engineering to generate detailed and organized book summaries that covered each chapter/section of the book and had key takeaways at the end.
+- **Generative AI (Gemini 1.5)**:
+  - Summaries include detailed descriptions of each chapter/section and key takeaways at the end.
+  - **Prompt Engineering**: Designed a custom prompt to structure summaries logically and ensure readability and relevance.

+---

 ## **Installation**